Coolpad Dazen 1 @ 5999 Rupees

 The Coolpad Dazen One is just 155 gram in weight and only 9.3 mm in thickness.
 We cannot call it a lightweight gadget yet it is not bulky when holding in hand.
 With 8MP primary and 5MP front facing cameras, user gets good experience in daily photography.

-Surprisingly, the Dazen 1 is one of most popular smartphone at Snapdeal platform.
+Surprisingly, the Dazen 1 is one of most popular smartphones at Snapdeal platform.
 So far, Snapdeal customers have given 10642 points and review of 2509 verified buyers pushing it to the top in the list of phones selling like hot cake.
-I won’t ponder saying that the Coolpad device is one of most popular smartphone launched this year.
-Coolpad Dazen 1 with 4G 2GB RAM Below 6000 Rupees
+I won’t ponder saying that the Coolpad device is one of most popular smartphones launched this year.
+Coolpad Dazen 4G Smartphone with Huge RAM Below 6000 Rupees.

 Xiaomi Redmi 2 @ 5999 Rupees